dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

 <h2 name="Article">Article</h2>
 <p align="justify">
-<strong>Title</strong>: Robust analog sequential hippocampus memory model for trajectories learning and recalling: a noise tolerance analysis overview
+<strong>Title</strong>: Robust analog sequential hippocampus memory model for trajectory learning and recalling: a noise tolerance analysis overview

 <p align="justify"><strong>Abstract</strong>: The rapid expansion of information systems in all areas of society demands more powerful, efficient and low energy consumption computing systems.
-Neuromorphic engineering has emerged as a solution that attempts to mimic the brain to incorporate its capabilities to solve complex problems in a computationally and energy efficient way in real-time.
-Nowadays, neuromorphic memory systems remain a challenge to be solved.
-Among all brain regions, the hippocampus stands out as a short-term memory capable of learning large amounts of information quickly and recalling it efficiently.
-In this work, we propose a spike-based bio-inspired hippocampus sequential memory model that takes advantage of the benefits of analog computing and Spiking Neural Networks: noise robustness, improved real-time operation and energy efficiency.
-This model is applied to robotic navigation for learning and recalling trajectories to a goal position within a known grid environment.
-The model has been implemented in DYNAPSE1 and through extensive experimentation, its correct functioning has been demonstrated, as well as its high robustness and noise tolerance in this type of application.
-This work presents the first hardware implementation on a special-purpose hardware platform for Spiking Neural Networks of a fully functional analog spike-based hippocampal bio-inspired robust memory model, paving the road for the development of future more complex neuromorphic systems.</p>
+Neuromorphic engineering has emerged as a solution that attempts to mimic the brain to incorporate its capabilities to solve complex problems in a computationally and energy-efficient way in real time.
+Within neuromorphic computing, building systems to efficiently store the information is still a challenge.
+Among all the brain regions, the hippocampus stands out as a short-term memory capable of learning large amounts of information quickly and recalling it efficiently.
+In this work, we propose a spike-based bio-inspired hippocampus sequential memory model that makes use of the benefits of analog computing and Spiking Neural Networks: noise robustness, improved real-time operation and energy efficiency.
+This model is applied to robotic navigation in order to learn and recall trajectories that lead to a goal position within a known grid environment.
+The model was implemented in DYNAP-SE and its correct functioning was demonstrated through extensive experimentation, as well as its high robustness and noise tolerance in this type of application.
+This work presents an implementation of a bio-inspired spike-based analog hippocampus sequential memory model on a special-purpose Spiking Neural Networks hardware platform together with an extensive analysis of the model's behaviour in the presence of external noise sources, obtaining a robust and consistent neuromorphic sequential memory system.</p>

 <strong>Keywords</strong>: Hippocampus model, analog sequential memory, Noise analysis, Spiking Neural Networks, Neuromorphic engineering, DYNAPSE